Foreign policy of Donald Trump during the 2016 presidential election: Israel-related causes

 In 2001, Trump lent his personal jet to then-New York City Mayor Rudy Giuliani so that the latter could show solidarity for terror victims in Israel, and in 2004 Trump was the grand marshal of the Celebrate Israel Parade in New York City.
 Speaking in 2006, Trump called Israel "a great country" and one of his favorite countries, adding: "I know that you've been through a lot recently."
 Trump released a video endorsing Israeli Prime Minister Benjamin Netanyahu during the 2013 Israeli elections.
 In February 2015, Trump stated: "We love Israel, we will fight for Israel 100 percent, 1000 percent, it will be there forever."
 Trump has made multimillion-dollar donations to the establishment of new settlements in Israel, to house Israeli families who were evacuated from Gush Katif in 2005, and to house families evacuated from settlements in the Sinai Peninsula in 1980.
 As a result, his name is listed on the top of the plaque of the major contributors to the development of Dekel in the Southern District.
 Trump has also donated to the West Bank settlement of Beit El.

-Proposed Muslim ban and cancelled Israel visit
+Proposed Muslim ban and canceled Israel visit

 After Trump proposed in December 2015 to temporarily exclude Muslims from travel to the United States, numerous world leaders, including Prime Minister of Israel Benjamin Netanyahu, criticized Trump's proposal.
 Netanyahu released a statement saying: "The State of Israel respects all religions and strictly guarantees the rights of all its citizens."
 Several dozen Israeli Knesset members, many of whom are Muslim themselves, signed a petition urging Netanyahu not to meet with Trump later that month; a day later, Trump postponed his visit to Israel until "a later date after I become President of the U.S.", stating that he did not want to put Netanyahu "under pressure".